Machine Learning and LHC Event Generation: Inverse simulations and inference

 The MEM relies on our ability to extract the likelihood for detector-level events as a function of a model parameter $\theta$, as an ML-application through density-based unfolding or an inverted simulation.
 Extending the discussion in Sec.~\ref{sec:inference_mad}, the transition amplitude as a function of detector-level phase space is unknown, but it can be calculated at the parton level.
 The two phase spaces can be related by transfer functions $T(\vec{x},\vec{z})$, probabilities to observe parton-level configurations $\vec{z}$ as detector-level signatures $\vec{x}$, as part of the forward simulation.
 In the $N$-event likelihood they appear as

-Note, the dimensions of the parton-level and detector-level phase spaces are different.
+The dimensionality of the parton-level and detector-level phase spaces is different.
 For instance, longitudinal neutrino momenta are unobservable, while additional jets have to be included with higher-order QCD corrections.
 Existing approaches model the transfer functions heuristically, and for non-trivial cases the numerical convolution is impossible.
-The general form of Eq.\eqref{eq:memlikeli} indicates ways of enhancing the accuracy of the matrix element method: first, higher-order corrections can be included at parton level, for instance using the MEM\@@NLO program.
+The form of Eq.\eqref{eq:memlikeli} indicates ways of enhancing the accuracy of the matrix element method: first, higher-order corrections can be included at parton level, for instance using the MEM\@@NLO program.
 Second, general and highly non-Gaussian transfer functions can account for parton shower, hadronization, detector resolution, acceptance, and efficiency, as well as a possible mismatch between theoretically described and actually measured quantities, event by event.

-For an ML-based inverse simulation, $\vec x \to \vec z$, we can assume that every detector-level event comes from some parton-level configuration, including an efficiency, so it is easiest to approximate the transfer function by a factorized form $T(\vec{x},\vec{z}) = p(\vec{z} | \vec{x}) \; \epsilon (\vec{x})$.
-The normalization $\epsilon(\vec{x})$ could in principle also depend on $\theta$, just like the fiducial cross section.
-With the factorized transfer function, Eq.\eqref{eq:memlikeli} becomes
+The transfer function is defined as a probability density $T(\vec{x},\vec{z}) = p(\vec{x}|\vec{z},\theta)$.
+This allows us to learn it directly from simulated data using a conditional normalizing flow or INN as a density estimator.
+Because the matrix element spans several orders of magnitude and the transfer function usually is a narrow peak in phase space, the integral in Eq.\eqref{eq:memlikeli} is numerically challenging for a regular Monte-Carlo integration.
+However, we know from Bayes' theorem that the integrand becomes trivial when the parton level samples are drawn from the distribution $p(\vec{z} | \vec{x}, \theta)$.
+In analogy to Secs.~\ref{sec:inverse_det} and~\ref{sec:inverse_parton}, the partonic configurations $\vec{z}$ for a given detector event $\vec{x}^{(i)}$ can be sampled by another conditional INN.
+Then the likelihood can be expressed as

-The convolution integral is now reduced to an expectation value of the differential cross section with respect to the probability density $p(\vec{z}|\vec{x})$.
-In analogy to Sec.~\ref{sec:inverse_det} or Sec.~\ref{sec:inverse_parton}, the partonic configurations $\vec{z}$ for a given detector event $\vec{x}^{(i)}$ can be sampled according to $p(\vec{z} | \vec{x})$ by a conditional normalizing flow or INN.
-This way, density-based unfolding will allow us to make optimal use of the statistical power of the MEM, exploiting the full and correlated event kinematics event by event for critical LHC observables like the top mass, the Higgs self-coupling, or CP-violating phases.
+This way, density estimation of the transfer function in combination with density-based unfolding will allow us to make optimal use of the statistical power of the MEM, exploiting the full and correlated event kinematics event by event for critical LHC observables like the top mass, the Higgs self-coupling, or CP-violating phases.